risingwavelabs/risingwave-docs-legacy/docs/transform/emit-on-window-close.md

 ## What queries can achieve better performance with the emit-on-window-close triggering policy?

-RisingWave supports the emit-on-window-close" triggering policy for any query.
+RisingWave supports the emit-on-window-close triggering policy for any query.
 However, for the following specific types of queries, RisingWave can utilize specialized operators to enhance performance further.

-**Emit rows order by watermark column**
+**Emit the order of rows by the watermark column**

 ```sql
 CREATE SINK s AS